mckaycr/dbcsv/README.md

 - **.column(key)** return an array of all the data in a column, key is the column index (leftmost starting from 0), key may also be header value if headers are active.
 - **.row(index)** return single row array at numeric index starting at 0, if headers are enabled first data row is index 0.
-- **.search(query)** returns a two dimensional array of all rows exactly matching properties represented in the query object.
+- **.search(query)** returns a two dimensional array of all rows exactly matching properties represented in the query object, if query is a function return all rows where function returns truthy.

 ### Example